Clinical Cardiac Electrophysiology Fellowship

 Program Director: Matthew Zipse, MD

-There is an active invasive cardiac electrophysiology laboratory staffed by Drs.
-Wendy Tzou (Director, EP Section), Matthew Zipse, Ryan Aleong, Michael Rosenberg, Alexis Tumolo, Lohit Garg, Rafay Sabzwari, and Luke Cerbin.
-Training sites, in addition to the University of Colorado Hospital, also include the Denver VA (staffed by Drs.
-Paul Varosy and Amneet Sandhu) and our county hospital, Denver Health Medical Center (staffed by Drs.
-Chris Barrett and Jason West).
-EP fellows are exposed to the clinical and educational endeavors of the Electrophysiology service in order to become competent to perform as an independent clinical electrophysiologist.
-They become familiar with and competent in all aspects of the evaluation of patients with wide range of situations related to arrhythmias.
-The general day-to-day activities include attending a daily patient work rounds meeting to include the EP faculty, nursing staff, and rotating cardiology fellow on service to discuss the cases and patients for that day and the next.
-During the diagnostic portions of the study, all fellows are present, in order to learn the techniques and decision-making tactics needed before proceeding with the appropriate intervention.
-Fellows have a continuous outpatient experience to include new outpatient consultations, patient follow-ups, and all types of defibrillator and pacemaker follow-ups.
+UCHealth University of Colorado Hospital (UCH) has an active invasive cardiac electrophysiology laboratory staffed by Drs.
+Wendy Tzou (Director, EP Section), Matthew Zipse, Michael Rosenberg, Alexis Tumolo, Lohit Garg, Rafay Sabzwari, and Joseph Adewumi.
+In addition to UCH, training sites include the Rocky Mountain Regional VA (staffed by Drs.
+Paul Varosy and Amneet Sandhu) and Denver Health (staffed by Drs.
+Chris Barrett and Benjamin Steinberg).
+EP fellows are exposed to the clinical and educational endeavors of the EP service to perform as competent, independent clinical electrophysiologists.
+They become familiar with all aspects of the evaluation of patients with a wide range of situations related to arrhythmias.
+Fellows attend a daily patient work rounds meeting including EP faculty, nursing staff, and the rotating cardiology fellow on service to discuss upcoming cases and patients.
+During the diagnostic portions of the study, all fellows are present to learn the techniques and decision-making tactics needed before proceeding with the appropriate intervention.
+Fellows have continuous outpatient experience including new outpatient consultations, patient follow-ups, and all types of defibrillator and pacemaker follow-ups.

 To apply:

-• Internal candidates from the general cardiology fellowship may apply for the EP Fast Track at the beginning of their second year of general cardiology.
-This track includes: 2 years of general cardiology, 1 hybrid year, 1 year of clinical EP.
+• Internal candidates from the Cardiovascular Disease fellowship may apply for the Advancing Innovation in Residency Education (AIRE) pilot at the beginning of their second year of general cardiology.
+This track includes: 2 years of general cardiology, 1 hybrid year, and 1 year of clinical EP.

 • Applications for fellowship should be submitted through Electronic Residency Application Service (ERAS) - July Cycle.